Between 2008 and 2014, British artist Andy Goldsworthy created four original works of art in the Presidio –

 Maivy Xuan Nguyen

-Tree Fall.
-I'm interested in understanding how
+Maivy (a previous Presidio Trust art intern and docent at Tree Fall): I'm interested in understanding how

 Tree Fall impacts guests, so I ask about their impressions.
 Sometimes people say they feel like Alice in